A blue-collar engine wearing a fancy suit.

 Cadillac had found its styling groove by the time the CTS-V came around.
 It features a bold, squared-off design language mixed with gobs of flashy chrome including a chain-mesh grille.
 Think of the CTS-V as a muscle car wearing a fancy suit.

 Here's where things get tricky with the CTS-V because prices range drastically depending on what you're looking for.
-If you're willing to take a CTS-V sedan with an automatic transmission, early examples with higher mileage can now be found starting for less than $25,000.
+If you're willing to take a used CTS-V sedan with an automatic transmission, early examples with higher mileage can now be found starting for less than $25,000.
 The Coupe model didn't arrive until the 2011 model year but prices seem to be relatively close to the sedan.
 Opting for either body style with a manual transmission drives up the price considerably.

 The wagon body style is by far the rarest and most valuable of the three.
 Most of the examples we found are well over $35,000 with an automatic transmission.
 Finding a wagon with a manual transmission is a real challenge but if you can find one for less than $50,000, we'd say you should pull the trigger on it.